10 Best Steps On How To Drastically Cut Expenses in 2021

 When was the last time you and a group of your friends got together without being somewhere you had to pay?
 If you took longer than 5 seconds to think of it, it’s been too long.

 What about entertaining the idea of having friends at your place or going to the beach or a local park to hang out and have a good time for FREE!?
 Host a friends dinner pot-luck, to make sure everyone eats.
 Alternatively, you could have a game night, here’s a list of games that might be great to try.

-5 Frugal Ways to Cut Monthly Budget
+5 Frugal Ways On How To Drastically Cut Expenses

 The last 5 items are things you have total control over, so you’ll just need to make sure you’re accountable.